 The validity period of a Hong Kong trademark is 10 years from the date of registration and this can be renewed on expiry every 10 years thereafter.
 It is important to use the mark in accordance to relevant trademark law so as to avoid any risk of rejection for renewal or removal from the trademark database.

 The applicable trademark law of Hong Kong incorporates the Trademarks Ordinance Cap.
 559 and the Trademarks Rules Cap.
 599A, both effective on 4th April 2003.
 The legislation for trademark regulation and protection is completely different to the legislation adopted in China.
 The Trademarks Ordinance 559 replaced the Trademarks Ordinance 43.
 The new law introduced various changes to the scope of a Hong Kong trademark including; reducing the period of revocation on grounds of non use from 5 years to 3 years.
 Some of the additional changes to the Law include;

-DeltaQuest can provide comprehensive consultation for your Hong Kong trademark registration, from assisting you with the initial search to administering the relevant documentation.
-We are experienced in all aspects of Hong Kong trademarks from the initial designing process to ensuring successful renewals.
+Starting Business can provide comprehensive consultation for your Hong Kong trademark registration, from assisting you with the initial search to administering the relevant documentation.
+We are experienced in all aspects of trademark registration, from the initial designing process to ensuring successful mark renewals.